THUNLP-MT/dyMEAN/README.md

 │   ├── 1nca_model_2.pdb
 │   ├── ...
 ```
 where there should be a total of 10 sampled conformations.
+Note that the first or last few residues might be discarded in the results if they are out of the variable domain according to the IMGT numbering system.

 ### *In Silico* "Display"